Encharted Cook

 Vertical image of bright red cubes of watermelon, green kiwi, and blueberries piled on a white platter.
 A light green dressing is in a carafe along with a potted basil plant is in the background.

 Simply layer the watermelon and berries in a shallow dish or platter for a spectacular look.
-The 5 ingredient dressing is loaded with sweet and herbal flavors and mixes in minutes.
+Then add the 5-ingredient dressing, which is loaded with sweet and herbal flavors, and mixes in minutes.

 Vertical image of bright red cubes of watermelon, green kiwi, and blueberries piled on a white platter.
 A light green dressing is in a carafe along with a potted basil plant is in the background.